Looking for the best multi-currency account in Canada? A Complete Review 2024

 This guide walks through a few different multi-currency account options which may suit you - as well as looking at the costs involved and how to get started.

-Can a multi-currency account be opened in Canada?
+Can a foreign-currency account be opened in Canada?

 There are only a limited number of multi-currency account options available from Canadian banks.